jxtngx/lightning-lab/README.md

 `lightning_lab.pages` should contain code for data apps built with streamlit, dash, or reflex. the `pages` module naming convention is borrowed from React concepts.

-`lightning_lab.conf.py` and `lightning_lab.conf.yaml` can assist with project, trainer, and sweep configurations.
-The .yaml file is provided for users who may want to use hydra.cc, or omegaconf with click; I prefer omegaconf and click.
+`lightning_lab.conf.py` can assist with project, trainer, and sweep configurations.

 ### Project Root